nukemberg/opsschool-os-intro/ami-from-scratch/README.md

 # AMI from scratch
 In this exercise you will create an AMI (Amazon Machine Image) from scratch.
 AMI is a virtual machine image format used by EC2 instances and is a packaging of a disk image containing a comptible O/S. The kernel and optional initial ramdrive are usually provided seperately (AKI and ARI) and are registered in the AMI metadata.
 Unfortunately AWS does not allow registering kernel images without special permissions, so in order to run a custom kernel we will use a special AKI (kernel image) called `pvgrub` which is a special grub bootloader for hypervisors. `pvgrub` will then act like any other bootloader and load the kernel and ramdrive from the disk image itself allowing us to bundle our own kernel in the AMI.

+## AMI types and instance types
+There are 2 types of AMIs:
+* EBS AMI - a snapshot of an EBS volume.
+A new volume will be provisioned from it to be the root device of the new instance
+* Instance store AMI - an image file which saved on S3 and is deployed to a local disk of a host as a root device for the new instance

+The main difference is that instance store AMIs are supported only by older instance types.
+You can create any image on any instance type but when testing the AMI you must use a compatible instance type.
+More information is available in the [EC2 documentation](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ComponentsAMIs.html).
+If you are creating an instance store AMI, use an instance of type `m3.medium` or similar to check your work.

 ## Overview
 The rough steps to create an AMI:
 1. Create a raw disk image using `dd`, format it and mount it